Earlier in 2018, I wrote a column for the Gazette about balancing school and work.

 At the start of the semester, I go through all my course syllabuses and update my planner according to important dates from professors.
 At the beginning of each week, I write in whatever else is on the go, such as doctor appointments, hair appointments, and other miscellaneous tasks.

 If you don’t have a planner, go get one right now!
 Well, finish reading this column first, then go get a planner.
-The one the pictured is from Chapters and it is my best friend.
+The one pictured above is from Chapters and is my best friend.

 Lists are key